memorysafety/website/content/en/rav1d-bounty-official-rules.md

 ## 6. HOW TO ENTER

+Once someone has contributed to the merging of an eligible Solution into the rav1d project, the Rust compiler, or the Rust standard library, they may enter the contest by emailing [hello@memorysafety.org](mailto:hello@memorysafety.org).

-Entrants must submit their solutions by filing a GitHub issue or pull request on the [rav1d repository](https://github.com/memorysafety/rav1d), or by emailing [hello@memorysafety.org](mailto:hello@memorysafety.org) (each, an “Entry”).
-All Entry materials must be in English, and each Entry must include the following documentation:
+All Entry emails must be in English, and each Entry must include the following documentation:

-  * A subject prefix of “Perf Bounty Entry:” for GitHub issues, pull requests, and emails;
+  * A subject prefix of “Perf Bounty Entry:”;
-  * A detailed explanation of the solution;
+  * A detailed explanation of your contribution to a merged solution;
-  * A link to a GitHub pull request, or links to multiple GitHub pull requests, containing the source code changes against the relevant code repositories.
-The pull requests may be in private repositories.
-If the pull requests are in private repositories, access must be granted to Contest organizers and judges upon request;
+  * Links to any relevant GitHub pull request;
   * Information about your test environment: CPU model (e.g. Ryzen 7700X, M2 Pro), memory configuration, Rust version (plus patches if relevant), and operating system; and
   * Benchmark results demonstrating performance improvements.

-Please contact us as early as possible by filing an issue on the rav1d repository or emailing [hello@memorysafety.org](mailto:hello@memorysafety.org) if you are working on a promising solution.
-We want to ensure your approach aligns with the Contest requirements so you do not invest significant time in an Entry that may not be eligible for consideration.
+You are welcome to contact Sponsors by filing an issue on the rav1d repository or emailing [hello@memorysafety.org](mailto:hello@memorysafety.org) if you are working on a promising solution and would like information about whether or not it aligns with Contest requirements.

-Entrants may submit multiple Entries.
-However, if an Entrant repeatedly submits low-effort or spam entries, Sponsor may, in its sole discretion, disqualify Entrant and disregard any future Entries by that Entrant.
+If an Entrant repeatedly submits low-effort or spam entries, Sponsor may, in its sole discretion, disqualify Entrant and disregard any future Entries by that Entrant.

 All Entry materials must contain only content that the Entrant owns or has permission to use from the copyright/trademark owner.
 Entries including copyrighted materials without appropriate licensing or permissions will be disqualified.
 If permissible copyrighted materials are used, the Entrant must provide attribution and license information.
 Entries that fail to include required permissions information as specified in these Official Rules will be disqualified.

 Sponsor shall not be liable for any problems that occur during the Entry process, including without limitation, late, incomplete, delayed, undelivered, or misdirected Entries, and shall not have any obligation to advise any Entrant of an incomplete, invalid, or undeliverable Entry.
 Sponsor shall likewise not be required to acknowledge an Entry once submitted.
 No illegible, incomplete, or non-compliant Entries will be accepted.
 Entries that are incomplete or do not adhere to these Official Rules and the specifications stated herein may be disqualified in Sponsor’s sole discretion.
 Entries received after the Contest End Date will not be eligible to enter or win.

-## 7. SELECTION OF PRIZE WINNER
+## 7. SELECTION OF PRIZE WINNER(S)

-A panel of engineers and advisors, selected by Sponsor in Sponsor’s sole discretion (the “Panel”), will review all eligible Entries within sixty (60) days of receipt.
-If the Panel deems an Entry to be a potential winning Entry, the Panel will notify Entrant that they will consider that Entry for award of the Prize if the Entrant can get the Entry merged into the relevant projects such that, upon merge, the Entry still meets the Winning Criteria (defined in Section 8 below) in a fashion superior to other Entries.
+A panel of engineers and advisors, selected by Sponsor at Sponsor’s sole discretion (the “Panel”), will monitor performance of the main branch of rav1d compared to dav1d v1.5.1.
+Thirty days after the Panel has determined that rav1d's Rust code has reached performance parity with dav1d's C code, the contest will end.

-If multiple viable but incompatible solutions exist—where each independently meets the performance objective but cannot be integrated—Sponsor reserves the right to award the Prize to the Entrant whose Entry is deemed superior, considering factors such as performance, maintainability, and fitness for purpose.

-If multiple Entries contribute to achieving the performance goal, Sponsor may, in its sole discretion, allocate the Prize proportionally to the submitting Entrants based on the significance of each contribution.
+The Panel will identify up to 10 eligible Entrants that the Panel believes contributed most significantly to the performance gains and allocate the Prize proportionally to the Entrants based on the significance of each contribution.
+For example - if the total performance gain at the end of the Contest is 6%, and one contributor is deemed to be responsible for 5% while another is deemed to be responsible for 1%, the former may be allocated $16,667 and the latter may be allocated $3,333.

 ## 8. WINNING CRITERIA